Watch the Webb In Progress on our "Webb-cam"!

 The cleanroom is always changing so you may not see the same thing every time.
 One piece of hardware you can keep an eye out for is the flight ISIM Structure, a large, black, square, "latticed" box.
 This structure will hold Webb's science instruments and will sit behind the 6.5 meter mirror.
 The test versions of several of our instruments are also sometimes visible in the cleanroom.

 The large structure taking up the right side of the clean room is the Ambient Optical Assembly Stand (AOAS), which will be used to assemble the mirrors and instruments of the James Webb Space Telescope.

-(Left side of the cleanroom)
+(Right side of the cleanroom)